unional/type-plus/packages/type-plus/src/$type/branch/readme.md

 ### Selection Branching

-The most common branching is "selection", referring to "selection" in the 3 fundamental building blocks of structured programming: sequence, selection, and iteration.
+The most common branching is `$Selection`, referring to "selection" in the 3 fundamental building blocks of structured programming: sequence, selection, and iteration.

 Using `IsAny` as an example, we can see how branching works: